Placeholder-Software/Dissonance/docs/Reference/Other/PlayerChannels.md

 ### Open(string, [bool], [ChannelPriority]) : PlayerChannel

-Opens a channel to begin speaking to the given player and returns an object which represents this open channel (and can be used to close it).
+Opens a channel to begin speaking to the given player and returns a [PlayerChannel](/Reference/Other/PlayerChannel.md) object which represents this open channel (and can be used to close it).

 Takes two optional parameters.
 A boolean value indicating if this channel should use positional playback and a ChannelPriority which indicates the priority of this channel.